 Now we're being told that only embryonic stem cells can cure people like Christopher Reeve, whoever else.

-Uh remember what that was all about.
+Remember what that was all about?

-That was it was about two things.
+It was about two things.

 Always trust both.